oldramen/bottify-tt/README.md

 Toggles (/set limit 3 and /turn limit on are some examples).
 Notifications (preset notifications that appear at intervals).
 Run Multiple Commands (string commands together with &&).
+Temporarily Ban Users (bans aren't saved to the db, and vanish on restart).
+Ignore Users (Users who are being ignored can't interact with the bot).

 If you can't get this bot set up, you can get the hosted version for a small monthly fee [here](http://yayramen.com/bots).